KJ Charles: Career

 In 2015, Charles published The Secret Casebook of Simon Feximal, described as a fantasy "pastiche/tribute" of Sherlock Holmes, and began her London Sequence with the Society of Gentlemen trilogy, consisting of A Fashionable Indulgence, A Seditious Affair, and A Gentleman's Position.
 A Seditious Affair was a runner-up to Nalini Singh's Shards of Hope for Best Romance on the All About Romance Reader Poll.
 Charles' 2017 novel Spectred Isle takes place in the same universe as The Secret Casebook of Simon Feximal in the aftermath of World War I and introduces the "Green Men", while her 2017 Sins of the Cities trilogy is the next in the London Sequence.
 Spectred Isle was a finalist for the 2018 RITA Award for Paranormal Romance.
 Also published in 2017 and 2018 were the Jonathan'verse series, including Wanted, A Gentleman, Band Sinister, and the novella Unfit to Print, and the standalones The Price of Meat and The Henchmen of Zenda.
 In her column for The Washington Post, Sarah MacLean named Wanted, A Gentleman one of the top 5 romance novels of the year.
 Next in the London Sequence came Charles' The Lilywhite Boys trilogy of Any Old Diamonds and Gilded Cage in 2019 and Masters in This Hall in 2022, in addition to prequel The Rat Catcher and an epilogue short story, [Lily] White Wedding.

 Charles initially self-published The Gentle Art of Fortune Hunting in 2021 before it was picked up by Orion Publishing Group.
 The novel became part of the loosely-connected Gentlemen of an Uncertain Fortune books, followed by A Thief in the Night and The Duke at Hazard.

 Both The Secret Lives of Country Gentleman and A Nobleman's Guide to Seducing a Scoundrel, part of the Doomsday series, were published in 2023.
 Set in Romney Marsh, the character Gareth is based on parson-naturalist Gilbert White.
 The second novel takes place 13 years after the first.
 The Secret Lives of Country Gentlemen was nominated for the 2024 Lambda Literary Award for Gay Romance.
 It was also a Library Journal Best Romance Book of 2023.
 A Nobleman's Guide to Seducing a Scoundrel was a September 2023 LibraryReads pick and shortlisted for a Libby Book Award.

-Charles signed a single book deal with Storm Publishing in 2023 for Come to Dust and a three-book deal with Tor Books in 2025, starting with How to Fake it in Society.
+Charles signed a single book deal with Storm Publishing in 2023 for Come to Dust and a three-book deal with Tor Books in 2025, starting with How to Fake it in Society, released in April 2026.